 Start with what you feel is your key topic; if you find too few results, use OR to broaden your search and find other similar terms.
 If you have too many, use AND to bring in other relevant terms and narrow your search.

 Most databases will allow you to search both by typing your own keywords and by using subject terms which have been assigned to the database records.
 These may be referred to as thesaurus terms, subject headings or MeSH (in Medline and Cochrane).
 Using thesaurus terms will help you to overcome problems of language and spelling; they are consistent across all records and will pick up different terms (where a condition or procedure may be referred to by more than one name) and different spellings (many terms have both British and American spellings).

 Remember that if you are searching by typing in your own keywords, you must think of all alternative terms, synonyms and possible spellings and search for all of them to ensure a comprehensive search.

 Decide where to search

-Think about where you will begin to search; you may save a lot of time by searching sources such as the Cochrane Library or UpToDate first.
+Think about where you will begin to search; you may save a lot of time by searching sources such as the Cochrane Library first.
 A comprehensive search will have been performed in order to produce the synthesised evidence found in these sources.
 Therefore, you may not need to perform database searching yourself if you find what you need here.